wectf/2020/README.md

 # WeCTF 2020

 Thank you all for participating!
+This README contains my writeup sketches.
+You can also share your writeup on CTFtime.

 ### Run Challenges Locally